syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ---
 layout: post
-title: Scrolling in Syncfusion Flutter DataGrid | DataTable
+title: Scrolling in Flutter DataGrid control | Syncfusion | DataTable
-description: Learn about scrolling and how to customize the horizontal and vertical scrollbar in Syncfusion Flutter DataGrid.
+description: Learn here all about Scrolling feature of Syncfusion Flutter DataGrid (SfDataGrid) control and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---

-# Scrolling in Flutter (SfDataGrid)
+# Scrolling in Flutter DataGrid (SfDataGrid)

 SfDataGrid provides support to scroll the content in both the horizontal and vertical direction.